and-rewsmith/and-rewsmith/README.md

 I am a PhD student at UCSC with a focus in neuromorphic computing.
 I also work at Allen Institute on bioplausible neural architectures.

 ## Engineering
-I am currently employed (on leave) with Microsoft working on edge computing for IoT devices.
+I previously worked at Microsoft on edge computing for IoT devices.
 We write safe, efficient Rust code supporting low resource devices.
 A lot of the cool stuff we do is closed source.
 But the legacy product I helped to build is open source at [Azure/iotedge](https://github.com/Azure/iotedge).

 ## Volunteering
 The climate is important to me.
 It would mean a lot if you would read [this post](https://np.reddit.com/r/worldnews/comments/bxgd5p/single_most_important_stat_on_the_planet_alarm_as/eq6bvl0/).